Copper Foil Not Sticking

 Q: Copper foil problems

 I’m also wondering if you can use too much flux?
 When I was just starting to learn the basics I was told to use lots of flux so that is what I’ve been doing.
 When trying to find some answers to my problem I read to use a very little bit of flux.
 I think I will try this as well.

 Thank you for replying to my question.
 I will give your suggestions a try.

-Hi, yes, I always advise a little bit of flux, and not going over the same area too many times when soldering.
+A: Hi, yes, I always advise a little bit of flux, and not going over the same area too many times when soldering.
 That can melt the glue (are you seeing a sticky residue coming out from under the foil?
 If so, that is the adhesive melting) If you want to go over the soldering more than 2-3 times, wait until it cools before you return to the area.
 Good luck and don’t give up!!!

-Foil comes loose while soldering
+Q: Copper Foil comes loose while soldering

-I’m having issues with the foil lifting when I’m soldering.
+I’m having issues with the copper foil not sticking when I’m soldering.
 I’ve tried wiping the edges with alchol, I bought a new roll of foil, I’ve tried rubbing the foil down more.
 Nothing seems to help.
 I just finished a little boy that is fishing to stand in my garden.
 When I was polishing him to put it outside it fell apart.
 I was told by the local stained glass store that maybe I was burnishing the edges too much and ruining the adhesive on the foil so I tried not rubbing as much on the fishing guy and he is now in pieces in my shop.

 Can you suggest anything I might try.
 I’ m almost ready to give up on doing stained glass.

-Hi.
+A: Hi.
 I’m really sorry you’re having problems with the foil and are thinking of giving up.
 Please don’t !!!